Consumer medicine information

 • rash, itching or hives on the skin.

-If you are not sure whether you should be given this medicine, talk to your doctor.
+If you are not sure whether you should be given DBL Acetylcysteine Injection Concentrate, talk to your doctor or nurse.

-• asthma or difficulty breathing
+- asthma or difficulty breathing

-• stomach ulcers
+- stomach ulcers

-• kidney problems
+- kidney problems

-• liver problems.
+- liver problems.

-Tell your doctor if you are taking any other medicines, including any that you get without a prescription from your pharmacy, supermarket or health food shop.
+Tell your doctor or nurse if you are taking any other medicines, including any medicines, vitamins or supplements that you buy without a prescription from your pharmacy, supermarket or health food shop.

-How DBL Acetylcysteine Injection Concentrate is given
+4. How is DBL Acetylcysteine Injection Concentrate given?

 How much is given